ForestAdmin/documentation-user-guide/collections/actions/README.md

 Triggering an action is very simple, but the behavior can differ according to the type of action.

-There are 3 types of actions :
+There are 3 types of actions:

 * **Bulk** actions: the action will be available when you click on one or several desired records
 * **Single** actions: the action is only available for one selected record at a time